 - Promoted electric vehicles

 Inspiring teamwork and partnerships to expand and preserve Saratoga’s urban forest.
 We all benefit from trees: they increase property values, reduce water pollution, improve air quality, support wildlife, enhance people’s quality of life, and provide an aesthetically pleasing homage to Saratoga’s vibrant history.
-Just a few of our accomplishments this year include:
+Just a few of our accomplishments in 2018 include:

 - Planted our 225th tree in our urban forest during Tree Toga 8